Phantas0s/playground/math/introduction_to_mathematical_thinking/week_01/assignment_01.md

 (b)  Large hole appears in High Street.
 City authorities are looking into it.
 (c)  Mayor says bus passengers should be belted.

+(a) Sisters are reunited after ten years, in the checkout line at Safeway.
+(b) Large hole appears in High Street.
+City authorities try to solve the problem.
+(c) Mayor says bus passengers should wear a belt.

 ## Exercise 3

 The following notice was posted on the wall of a hospital emergency room: "No head injury is too trivial to ignore."

 Reformulate to avoid the unintended second reading.
 (The context for this sentence is so strong that many people have difficulty seeing there is an alternative meaning.)

+A head injury is never without consequences.

 ## Exercise 4

 You often see the following notice posted in elevators:

-" In case of fire, do not use elevator."
+"In case of fire, do not use elevator."

 This one always amuses me.
 Comment on the two meanings and reformulate to avoid the unintended second reading.
 (Again, given the context for this notice, the ambiguity is not problematic.)

+Someone could think that someone else could try to use the elevator to stop the fire.
+Better solution: The elevator is prohibited in case of fire.

 ## Exercise 5